-- Interest rate changes with movements in a benchmark interest rate (prime lending rate or federal funds overnight rate). - Make sure you understand what is specified. (ie. 3.2% difference in Dec 2019). - Example. - Loan note at: Prime + 2.0 (prime rate is 3.5%). - Initial rate is 5.5%. - Prime rate increases 0.5% new interest rate is 6.0%, effective immediately. - Monthly/annual payment is adjusted up or down to reflect the higher or lower interest rate (usually term or amortization schedule will not automatically be adjusted).
+- Interest rate changes with movements in a benchmark interest rate (ex. prime loan rate). - Example. - Loan note at: Prime + 2.0 (prime rate is 3.25%). - Initial rate is 5.25%. - Prime rate increases 0.5% new interest rate is 5.75%, effective immediately. - Monthly/annual payment is adjusted up or down to reflect the higher or lower interest rate (usually term or amortization schedule will not automatically be adjusted). - Variable interest rate products can be beneficial if you expect interest rates to decline. - Seems unlikely right now.